FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    Mismatched slope, flow area and n-values are the most common causes of channel instability.
    A combination of revisions may improve numerical instability.

-    - Abrupt changes in slope or severe adverse slope may cause in- stability.
+    - Abrupt changes in slope or severe adverse slope may cause instability.
       Use the PROFILES program to fix irregular bed slope conditions.
     - Review the cross-section flow areas over several channel elements in PROFILES.
-      Eliminate any abrupt changes in cross section areas between channel elements.
+      Eliminate any abrupt changes in cross-section areas between channel elements.
       If the surging occurs at low flows, review only the bottom portion of the cross section not the bankfull conditions.
     - Decrease the channel Courant number in the TOLER.DAT file.
-      Decrease the Courant number in 0.1 increments until a reason- able lower limit of 0.2 is reached.
+      Decrease the Courant number in 0.1 increments until a reasonable lower limit of 0.2 is reached.
     - Insufficient floodplain area.
       Small floodplain surface areas can exacerbate unsteady flow.
-      Review SURFAREA.OUT and in- crease the available grid element surface area for flood storage.
+      Review SURFAREA.OUT and increase the available grid element surface area for flood storage.
     - Increase the n-values for the grid elements in the vicinity of the surging flow.
     - Adjust the floodplain grid element elevations around the problem element.
     - Increase the channel length within the grid element.